Heinz Oestergaard

 The German police uniform was designed by Heinz Oestergaard.

-Heinz Oestergaard (born 15 August 1916 in Berlin; died 10 May 2003 in Bad Reichenhall) was a German fashion designer.
+Heinz Oestergaard (15 August 1916 – 10 May 2003) was a German fashion designer.

 He was considered one of the leading German fashion designers of the postwar period.
 After having succeeded in Berlin, where he designed clothes for Zarah Leander and Maria Schell, Oestergaard went to Munich in 1967.
 He there became the fashion manager of the catalogue company Quelle.
 He there replaced the customary wire used for bodices by stretch fabric.
 In 1971 he designed police uniforms and the green uniforms of the German police forces.